-Generous gifts from alumni, family and friends have established dozens of endowed faculty positions at SMU, enabling the University to attract leading scholars by providing significant research funds and competitive salaries.
+Gifts from alumni, parents and friends have established dozens of endowed faculty positions at SMU, enabling the University to attract leading scholars with significant research funds and competitive salaries.
 Through The Second Century Campaign, SMU aims to increase to 100 the number of endowed academic positions.
-Following are two examples of professors whose work is supported by endowments.

 Internationally acclaimed pianist Joaquín Achúcarro, described as the “consummate artist” by the Chicago Sun Times, has performed in 60 countries and with more than 200 orchestras, including the Berlin Philharmonic, New York Philharmonic and London Symphony.
 His students at the Meadows School of the Arts also have experienced international success, with many teaching and performing around the world.
 Knighted by King Juan Carlos of Spain, he has received honors including UNESCO’s 2000 “Artist for Peace” and Spain’s highest honor, the Great Cross of Civil Merit, for “his lifetime achievement.”
 He has 26 commercial recordings with RCA, Sony, BMG and Claves.

 Linda Wertheimer Hart Director of the Linda and Mitch Hart eCenter

 Peter Raad is director of the Hart eCenter, a cross-disciplinary initiative founded in 2000 that focuses on research, education and innovation in interactive network technologies.
 Under Raad’s leadership, The Guildhall at SMU was established in 2002 at SMU-in-Legacy as a major eCenter program to train and educate digital game developers.
 In addition to serving as executive director of The Guildhall at SMU, Raad is professor of mechanical engineering in the Bobby B. Lyle School of Engineering.
 He has received multiple outstanding faculty awards and has published numerous journal articles and conference papers.